Loading...

 Portion Control

-Reduce the portion size of macaroni to help manage the impact on your blood sugar levels.
+Reduce the portion size of macaroni to minimize the overall intake of carbohydrates.

 Add Fiber-Rich Foods